HeringtonPress/OLC/21FightersofUud.md

 **D:** Aura of Courage, Inspire

-You gain  for each Knight template you possess.
+You gain +1 hp and +1 to saves vs fear for each Knight template you possess.

 ### B: Challenge